 The story of Jonathan Calleri: Mad rabonas & another West Ham disaster

-Prolific strikers are to West Ham United what perspective is to Roy Keane – attainable, yet always somehow elusive.
+Prolific centre-forwards are to West Ham United what perspective is to Roy Keane – attainable, yet always somehow elusive.

-Under the ownership of David Gold and David Sullivan, West Ham have purchased 45 (vidiprinter: forty-five) forward players with varying degrees of disaster.
-A significant amount of churn has taken place to move the Hammers from relegation battlers to underachievers fighting relegation.
+Under the ownership of David Gold and David Sullivan, West Ham have purchased more than 50 forward players with varying degrees of disaster.
+A significant amount of churn has taken place to move the Hammers from relegation battlers to European contenders.

 Signed from Uruguayan second division outfit Deportivo Maldonado in 2016, Calleri made 16 appearances for the club and scored only one goal.
 However, his story leads to a wider web of intrigue about third-party ownership and the mechanics of South American football.

-Travel to Maldonado, Uruguay’s seventh-largest city, and you will find the local side, Deportivo, playing in front of crowds lower than 300.
-Yet the club has a history of selling players to wealthier clubs – Everton’s new signing Allan joined Vasco de Gama in 2009 while Alex Sandro moved to Juventus two years later.
+Travel to Maldonado, Uruguay’s seventh-largest city, and you will find the local side, Deportivo, playing in front of crowds of fewer than 300.
+Yet the club has a history of selling players to wealthier clubs – Everton’s Allan joined Vasco de Gama in 2009 while Alex Sandro moved to Juventus two years later.
 The catch?
 None of these players ever played a game for Deportivo Maldonado.

 Enter West Ham.
 The summer of 2016 saw Slaven Bilic’s entertainers move to the London Stadium looking for a prolific striker to fire their push for Champions League qualification (pride is always highest before a fall).
 After being rejected by the likes of Alexandre Lacazette and Michy Batshuayi, the club ended up with a buffet of strikers that was more bargain bucket than gourmet.